Loading...

 Port This is used by the server or computer to process traffic to specific services, ensuring that all traffic comes through the door that it's expected.

-Target This is the destination the record is sending traffic to.
+Target This is the destination to which the record is sending traffic.

+So what happens to DNS records after hosting expires?
 All DNS records will be deleted.
-You can not get them back (there is no backup).
-Sometimes the records can still be found on DNS Trails, but this is not guaranteed.
+You can not get them back as there is no backup automatically created for DNS records..
+Sometimes, the records can still be found on DNS trails, but this is not guaranteed.
 Thus, it is crucial to always keep a copy of your DNS records.

 If you need further assistance, feel free to contact us via Chat or Phone: